 The ISS staff (and the rest of the Center for International Affairs staff) want international students to know that we continue to be available to provide support and guidance through virtual and in-person advising hours as well as appointments conducted through Zoom, phone, and in-person.

-The services mentioned below have been adapted.
-If an international student does not see the service they need below, the service continues being offered and there is no new procedure to follow.
 As plans evolve, we will continue to provide updates through email and update this website as needed.

 If any international students have questions or concerns, please feel free to email our ISS staff at email@example.com so we can help.